ethanwheatthin/Sports-Ad-Muter/README.md

 **How It Works**:
 - S.A.M automatically detects DRM protection when you start monitoring
-- If DRM is found, the extension shows a 🔒 alert and stops automatically
+- If DRM is found, the extension shows an alert and stops automatically
 - The alert tells you which DRM system was detected (Widevine, PlayReady, etc.)

 **Why DRM Blocks This**: DRM prevents JavaScript from accessing video frames to protect copyrighted content.
 This is a browser security feature that cannot be bypassed.